 State Farm Bank checking account

 State Farm Bank has two checking account options.
 The first is a standard checking account.
 There is no minimum deposit, no minimum balance and no monthly fee.
 While there are no rewards, account holders can receive higher interest rates on other State Farm banking products.
 State Farm Bank also offers Interest Checking.
 It also has no minimum opening deposit, and there are no monthly fees as long as the account holder uses direct deposit.
-The 0.05% APY is decent, but only kicks in when the balance of the account is over $2,500.

 State Farm Bank savings account